 The conditions now available can determine if:

-Content contains any of the 81 built-in types of sensitive information.
+Content contains a type of sensitive information.

 Content is shared with people outside or inside your organization.